ryanio/discord-nft-embed-bot/README.md

 #### Running on a server

-I recommend to use DigitalOcean over Heroku for improved stability.
-Heroku servers can restart (cycle) which can lead to missed messages.

 My preferred setup is a $5/month Basic Droplet with Ubuntu.
 Install Node v16 and yarn, clone this repo, cd into it, run `yarn`, install [pm2](https://pm2.keymetrics.io/) with `yarn global add pm2`, set env vars, run `pm2 start yarn -- start`.
 Monitor with `pm2 list` and `pm2 logs`.
 Add log rotation module to keep default max 10mb of logs with `pm2 install pm2-logrotate`.
 To respawn after reboot, set your env vars in `/etc/profile`, then run `pm2 startup` and `pm2 save`.

 You can support this repository (and get a promotional discount) by using the referral badge below: